-All posters will be displayed online and all Poster Presenters are invited to join the online ‘Discussion and questions with poster presenters’ session on 9 June 2023 from 15.30-16.15.
+All posters will be displayed online and all Poster Presenters will present online at the ‘Discussion and questions with poster presenters’ session on 7 June 2024 from 15.30-16.15.

 If you would also like to display your poster at the in-person conference, please refer to section 3 below.